knative/docs/install/Knative-with-GKE.md

 ## Deploying an app

-Now that your cluster is running the Knative components, follow the insturctions for one of the [sample apps](../serving/samples/README.MD) to deploy your first app.
+Now that your cluster is running the Knative components, follow the instructions for one of the [sample apps](../serving/samples/README.MD) to deploy your first app.